savonet/book/workflow.md

   frequency),
 - band-pass filters only keep frequencies between two boundaries.

-Ideal filters would be have as indicated in the following figures:
+Ideal filters would have a frequency response as indicated in the following
+figures:

 ![Filters](fig/filter)\